“Pay homage to America's sports car”

 This was quite impressive.
 The collection of cars is everything a corvette enthusiast wants to see.
 I believe a model was represented from every year made.
 There were some concept cares too.
 There were several damaged cars on display from the sinkhole.
 You can also view the sinkhole.
 It is behind plexiglass and is definitely a construction zone.
 The huge rock that was on top of the Spyder is on display just outside the entrance.
 I believe it is worth stopping in on your drive.

-Be the first to add a review to the National Corvette Museum.
+Be the first to add a review to the The Corvette Museum.
+Bowling Green Kentucky.

 - Sun - Sat: 8:00 am - 5:00 pm